Pavee Point: Activities and issues

 According to the 2016 Census, there are 30,987 Irish Travellers in Ireland.
 Pavee Point functions as a national resource for that community, in addition to those that work with Travellers, by implementing a multidimensional strategy of action.
 Pavee Point holds non-Travellers accountable for the conditions of Travellers because inaction allows the problems to persist, "Non-Travellers have a responsibility to address the various processes which serve to exclude Travellers from participating as equals in society."
 Pavee Point works on local, regional, national, and international levels.
 The service-oriented programs at Pavee Point are designed to remedy specific issues faced by the travelling community.

 Education

-According to the 2002 Census, 54.8% of Traveller children don't pursue an education beyond primary school, and their literacy levels are well below those of settled children, across the board.
+According to the 2002 Census, 54.8% of Traveller children do not pursue an education beyond primary school, and their literacy levels are well below those of settled children, across the board.
 To help change this, Pavee Point established The Parents and Traveller Education project in August 2004.
 The goals of the project are: to get Traveller parents more involved in their children's school by educating them about the system itself; and to work with the schools to make them more accepting of Traveller parents.
 As of 2005, Pavee Point has produced an educational DVD to help familiarise parents with the school system, facilitated workshops for parents about getting involved in school, and provided one-on-one support and advice.